 The Digital Approach

 I’ve talked on this blog before about what working with remote teams has taught me.
 The feasibility of working together while in different parts of the globe is dependent on making do without face to face meetings.
 When I was just starting out e-mail was the only way for these teams to get in touch, but thankfully, we’re not dependant on it anymore.
 Video conferencing and chats have emerged as an alternative, making it possible to work with anyone, anywhere.
 While holding a meeting via video seems a natural choice, it’s often dependant on factors like sound and internet quality and can be somewhat frustrating.
 Text chats and collaboration tools, on the other hand, are ideal ways of sharing information within teams.
 Apps developed for this purpose, such as Slack, have the added benefit of keeping all previous conversations visible and organized, so your work-process is documented while you correspond,

 If you’ve read this far, you probably get that while I’m not a fan of meetings, I too think doing completely without them is probably impossible.
-I do believe, however, that we, as managers, should strive to keep the number of meetings in our agendas to a minimum.
+I do believe, however, that we, as an Agile Product Managers, should strive to keep the number of meetings in our agendas to a minimum.
 What’s even more important, is that we take every measure for the meeting we do initiate to be as effective as possible.